 4. Lemon balm (Melissa officinalis)

-Another soothing herb, lemon balm, is used to treat a multitude of ailments, like anxiety and insomnia, but also a range of dyspeptic disorders, including nausea and vomiting.
-In fact, it's suggested as a solution for extreme stress and the symptoms that go hand in hand.
-This is good news for those seeking a calm and happy stomach.
+Known for its soothing effects, lemon balm is used to treat a multitude of ailments, like anxiety and insomnia, but also a range of dyspeptic disorders, including nausea and vomiting.
+In fact, it's suggested as a solution for extreme stress and the symptoms that go hand in hand.4 This is good news for those seeking a calm and happy stomach.

-When you get your hands on some of the above-mentioned herbs, try making tea or a tonic out of them.
+When you get your hands on some of these four herbs to relieve nausea, try making tea or a tonic out of them.
 Even simply inhaling their soothing scents could help you battle unpleasant symptoms.
-They might even be cheaper – and certainly are more natural – than some of the pharmaceutical alternatives.
-For all sorts of maladies, especially tummy troubles, Mother Nature has you covered.
+As an added bonus, they might be cheaper - and certainly are more natural - than some of the pharmaceutical alternatives.